Greenside, Edinburgh

-Background
+History

 The deep natural hollow west of Calton Hill formed a natural amphitheatre and was historically used for viewing jousting matches and theatre, and is said to be the site of the first Edinburgh showing of the play A Satire of the Three Estates in 1554.

 The first substantial structure in the area was the Rude Chapel of 1456 which was incorporated into a Carmelite Monastery built in 1526 at the north end of the hollow, roughly where Blenheim Place now stands (the north end of Greenside Row).
 In October 1589 the burgh council sent their representatives Alexander Oustean and Richard Doby to meet the builders of a new hospital for lepers at the Chapel of the Rude, to design or set out the bounds of the site and building, the hospital was completed in 1591.
 A water pump survived until the 1950s on the site of the monastery's Rude Well.

 The area was generally undeveloped until 1800, but was then developed as high and dense tenements.
 The Leith Street section linked to Princes Street to the south-west and Baxters Place linked to Leith Walk.
 The low level street was originally called Nottingham Terrace later Nottingham Place and was feued in 1839.

-In the early 20th century the area developed into an Italian ghetto, with roughly half the families being of Italian descent.
 This ended with the demolition of 90% of the tenements in the 1970s as part of the Abercrombie Plan for Edinburgh.
 This conceived a large roundabout (built) connecting over a bridge at Greenside, through a tunnel through Calton Hill to a motorway standard road on the line of St Mary Street (all unbuilt).
 The building of the roundabout necessitated loss of an entire city block on the south side of Picardy Place, including Arthur Conan Doyle's house.
-The change totally altered the nature of York Place, previously a quiet and affluent street and one of the best addresses in Edinburgh, and thereafter a dual carriageway.

 After the Abercrombie Plan was abandoned the cleared Greenside site was initially proposed as a site for BBC Scotland.
 An office development began construction in the 1980s but was abandoned after construction of only the underground multi-storey car park.
 The incomplete structure stood for 15 years before recommencing as a smaller office scheme and the Omni Centre - an entertainment complex.
 The Omni Centre presents a largely glass curtain wall to the street and was completed in 2002.